mihir20/CheggKiller/readme.md

-> ShorterURL is a Chrome Extension to get Shorter URL of current page.
 >CheggKiller is a Chrome Extension to avoid refreshing page again and again to get question in chegg.
 CheggKiller will refresh page and notify you whenever a question is available.
 This also skips ReCaptcha ;)